 Life often teaches us not to depend on others.
 We are let down so we begin to turn inward.
 Childlike faith is undeterred by past or present.
 No matter how many times you tell a child no, they will ask again.
 One of the mosts irritating periods is when a child begins to speak and won’t stop!
-Yet, our father in heaven delights in his children coming to him in times of need.
+Yet, our heavenly father delights in his children coming to him in times of need.

 Childlike faith is quick to forgive and to forget.
-It doesn’t hold record of wrongs.
+It doesn’t hold a record of wrongs.
 What has been has been.
 We are not to let it erect barrier on what is to come.

 Then the LORD said to Moses, “Go to Pharaoh and say to him, ‘This is what the LORD, the God of the Hebrews, says: “Let my people go, so that they may worship me.”

 This is long after the Lord had granted them their promised land.
 There were not there yet, but the land was promised to Abraham.
-God being loyal to his word to the death was going to see this through, just as he is going to see your dream through!
+God is loyal to his word to the death was going to see this through, just as he is going to see your dream through!

 The Israelites were refused exit by Pharaoh multiple times at Moses’s request, but that did not mean that God had changed his plan for them.
-That did not mean that the promised land was no longer their.
-That dream God has instilled in you, no matter what comes against you, no matter what stands in your ways, no matter the size of multitude of your adversaries, God says you will make it, and he will personally see it through!!!
+That did not mean that the promised land was no longer there.
+That dream God has instilled in you, no matter what comes against you, no matter what stands in your ways, no matter the size of a multitude of your adversaries, God says you will make it, and he will personally see it through!!!

-Moses did not stop approaching Pharaoh no matter how many times he was rejected.
+Moses did not stop approaching Pharaoh no matter how often he was rejected.
 Do not stop chasing your dreams no matter how many times you fail, no matter the struggle!!
 Just try, try and try again.
 It is time to reach deep inside for that childlike faith.
 It is time to win again!
 Be relentless!

 Let’s do this together, write down some challenges that have stood or are standing in your way.
 I want you to do this prophetically, tear that list once you have written it.
 That’s what the Lord will do to your adversaries in this year.
 They will not stand.
 You will be victorious.
-In fact you are victorious.
+In fact, you are victorious.